cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

 To retrieve the next item without removing it from the buffer, you can use the `Peek` method.
 Or, to retrieve (again without removing) the last item in the buffer, you can use `PeekLast`.

-Calling `Get`, `Peek` or `PeekLast` on an empty buffer will thrown an exception, you can use `IsEmpty` to check if these actions will succeed.
+Calling `Get`, `Peek` or `PeekLast` on an empty buffer will thrown an exception.
+You can use `IsEmpty` to check if these actions will succeed.
 Similarly, calling `Put` on a full buffer with overwriting disabled will also throw an exception.
 You can use `IsFull` to check if this is the case.

 The `Size` property allows you to see how many items you've added to the buffer.
+The `Capacity` property returns the maximum number of items the buffer can hold before the oldest items will be overwritten.

 The `ToArray` method will return all queued items, or you can use `CopyTo` as a more advanced alternative.